Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 Hydration and moisturization are different.

 Technically speaking, when something is marketed as a hydrating face oil, the wording used is incorrect.
 This is because oils do not directly hydrate the skin.
-That really is a semantic debate, however, because using face oils will result in skin that's more hydrated.
+That really is a semantic debate, however, because using face oils will result in healthy skin that's more hydrated.

 Hydration is determined by how much water stays within your cells.
-Dehydration is due to water loss and is caused by low humidity, aging, UV exposure, low water intake, hot showers, air-conditioned environments, etc. Humectants, such as hyaluronic acid, pull moisture from the air and bring it to your skin.
-Even oily skin can become dehydrated.
+Dehydration is due to water loss and is caused by low humidity, aging, UV exposure, low water intake, hot showers, air-conditioned environments, etc. Humectants, such as hyaluronic acid, work by pulling moisture from the air and bringing it to your skin.

 Skin dryness is determined by the amount of oil present.
 Dry skin may feel rough and look flaky.
 Moisturization traps and seals moisture while building the skin's protective barrier to prevent water loss.
 Skin that is damaged and irritated will lose water.
 Dry skin needs emollients to help re-establish the broken barrier.